 Just because you have a few damaged shingles or a small leak, don't automatically assume you need a whole new roof.
 If your roof has been properly installed and is less than 15 or 20 years old, it may be fixed with repairs rather than a complete replacement.
 If in doubt, contact a licensed roofing contractor for a professional opinion.
-Shingles will have to be replaced if there are cracks.

 The extent of replacement depends on how soon the problem is detected, so vigilance remains important.
 Learn more about a leaking roof and what to do.
 In our experience, most old-style asphalt roofs start to fail after 14 years.
 If your roof is between 18 and 20 years old, then you have achieved a good service life outside of it.